 She could feel him thinking by the subtle rhythm with which his fingers played at the top of her jeans.
 “Yeah.
 Guess I kinda forgot that, didn’t I?”

 “Ya sure did.”
 She chopped the last of the cucumber up and pushed it into a pile off to the side with the blade.
 “Get back to me when you’ve got something likely to actually happen.”

 Ben chuckled and kissed her cheek.
 “Alright, fine, let’s make it happen this time.
 What do you think?
 Italy or France?”

 She hummed in thought, rocking back into him slightly.
 She rolled the onion to the center of the cutting board.
 “I have to be honest.
 I’m not much of a Europe fan.”

 “That’s because you’ve never been there.
 Once you’ve seen the Rio Grande with your own eyes, you’ll feel like a citizen of Italy.”

 “Ouch.
 Guess I need to polish my sense of humor a bit.”
 He came in for another kiss on her neck, and Lena’s breath stuttered.

-Half-distracted by her fiance’s appetite, she pressed the knife into the onion.
+Half-distracted by her fiancé’s appetite, she pressed the knife into the onion.
 But the skin was too thick.
-The onion rocked violently, and the blade slipped.
+The onion rocked violently, and the knife slipped.
 All the force she’d put into the slice guided the blade right into the side of her hand, and the pain immediately brought her out of her Ben-induced stupor.